-In honor of International Women's Day, here is an excerpt from a paper I wrote what feels like a lifetime ago: "Black Women Church Leaders at the Turn-of-the-Century as Early Womanist Theologians."
-The fact that women are still being punished for raising voices in public spaces makes me even more grateful to the trail blazers who boldly fought for respect and equality in a time when neither was even imaginable to so many.
+In honor of International Women's Day, I wanted to post an excerpt from a paper I wrote as an undergrad: "Black Women Church Leaders at the Turn-of-the-Century as Early Womanist Theologians."
+The fact that women are still being punished for raising voices in public spaces makes me even more grateful to the trail blazers who boldly fought for racial and gender equality in a time when neither was imaginable to so many.

 "For a number of years, there has been a righteous discontent, a burning zeal to go forward in His name among the Baptist women of our churches and it will be the dynamic force in the religious campaign at the opening of the 20th century."

 Burrough's description of black churchwomen's "righteous discontent" is a fitting characterization of their resistance to exclusion and injustice.
 African American women were not content to remain at home in the manner prescribed by white culture's cult of domesticity, and they continued to envision themselves as fully answering God's call through public service.

 Having observed the celebration of Women's Day in congregations across the country, Burroughs called for the national observance of such a Sunday at the National Baptist Convention in 1906.
 She marveled at what might happen on the day that women across the country would take the lead in worship:

 "A million women praying?
 A million women singing?
 A million women desiring?
 A million women laboring for the coming of the Kingdom in the hearts of all men, would be a power that would move God on his throne to immediately answer the petitions.
 It would mean spiritual dynamite that would blast Satan's greatest stronghold and drive sin into its native health."Burrough's image is one of feminine strength.
 Discontent with society claiming that women belong at home and church leaders relegating them to Sunday school classrooms, Burroughs longed to see more women take the pulpit.

 "to recognize this force to make the most of it--not the boys less, but the girls more."